 The parents also have two high-school aged children, a dog and "approximately three" cats.
 The children were placed into state custody.

-Norman and Cope both face charges of child abuse and maintaining a disorderly house. null
+Norman and Cope both face charges of child abuse and maintaining a disorderly house.

 Couple left baby alone in the cold to go have sex, police say